The Ultimate Water-Only Hair Washing Routine – [No Shampoo!]

 ***Also keep in mind I was still going through the “oily transitional phase” when I took pictures for this post and it had been six days since my last wash.
 I also hadn’t even brushed it yet because I want you to see how well the brushing in Step 2 works.
 I think it’s okay though, because now you can compare these pictures to the end result to see how well water-only works, even if you still get routinely oily.
 I’m actually out of the oily phase now, so my hair never gets excessively oily anymore… not even on day 10!
 Check out my 3-Month Update post for more info!

-I just wanted to clear that up so you don’t think you have to look this oily with the water-only method!
+I just wanted to clear that up so you don’t think you ever have to look this oily with the water-only method!

 Step 2: (Pre-Shower) Distribute your natural oils!

 The following are three very important techniques that you should do right before you wash your hair.
 These three techniques will help loosen up the natural oils on your scalp and will distribute them to the rest of your hair.
 The result will be less oily roots and added hydration for the length of your hair— and they’ll make cleaning your head in the shower with just water a whole lot easier!

 You can also follow these three techniques on the night before you plan to wash your hair (like 8-12 hours or so).
 Sometimes you may think your hair looks oily and needs to be washed, but if you follow these techniques to pull the oils through your hair and then go to bed, you may find that your hair absorbs the oils overnight and doesn’t look as oily when you wake up.
 This can help you squeeze in another day or so before having to wash again!
 Or at least save you some time in the mornings if you do end up having to wash your hair.